ZoomPhant/zoomphant.github.io/index.md

 ---
 layout: default
-title: GitHub Home
+title: About
 nav_order: 1
+has_children: true
-description: The Enterprise-Level All-In-One Monitoring Solution
+description: "The Enterprise Level All-in-One Monitoring Solution"
 permalink: /
 ---

 # About ZoomPhant

+{: .header}

 ---

-**ZoomPhant** is an enterprise-level all-in-one monitoring solution for small to large businesses.
+ZoomPhant is an enterprise-level all-in-one monitoring solution for small to large businesses.
 Aimes to be the right monitoring tool for the Ops and DevOps teams, ZoomPhant can boost customers' businesses with its highly customizable capabilities and help customers to succeed in their digital transformations.

-Charactrized by its full-fledged functionalities, ease of use and extremely high user-controllablility, **ZoomPhant** can be a good replacement for DataDog, Splunk, Prometheus, Loki & Grafana.
+Charactrized by its full-fledged functionalities, ease of use and extremely high user-controllablility, ZoomPhant can be a good replacement for DataDog, Splunk, Prometheus, Loki & Grafana.

-Start using **ZoomPhant** today from [**ZoomPhant GitHub Repository**](https://github.com/ZoomPhant/monitoring)!

-**DISCLAIMER**: **ZoomPhant** is free for personal use.
-For commercial use please visit our service site or contact us at [info@zervice.us](mailto:info@zervice.us)
+ZoomPhant is free for personal use.
+For commercial use please visit our service site or contact us at [info@zervice.us](